subroy13/statwizard/content/_index.md

     link: "/collection?tab=tutorials"

   - heading: Ideas
-    content: A list of ideas for different projects that I want to work on.
-If you like any of them, contact me for a potential collaboration opportunity.
+    content: A collection of ideas for new projects and open questions I wish to work on.
+If something resonates with you, contact me for a potential collaboration opportunity.
     link: "/collection?tab=ideas"

   - heading: Curriculum Vitae